-While simply spending time in green space has demonstrable health benefits for patients, healthcare sites can also design gardens to support their patients in additional ways.
+While simply spending time in green space has demonstrable health benefits, healthcare sites can design gardens to support their patients in additional ways.
 Horticultural therapy is becoming more widely used within mental health services, including CAMHS.
 There are huge benefits to working collaboratively, socialising, having a sense pf purpose and responsibility and learning new skills, which is come cases can lead to horticultural certifications and building connections with the wider community – which can ease the discharge process and reduce anxiety and isolation.

 Combined with spending time outdoors, in a green space, and away from the typically sterile hospital environment, using a therapeutic garden can speed up recovery times and ensure that treatment is far more pleasant and inviting, for both patients and staff.

-NHS Forest sites with therapeutic gardens
+Healthcare sites with therapeutic gardens

 One flagship initiative is the Grow your Own project at Guild Lodge, a medium secure mental health hospital in Preston.
 Launched in 2013, the space has a polytunnel, raised beds, chicken coop, aquaponic growing systems and covered training area, where offers service users can learn horticultural skills.
 Much of the produce is sold on the hospital kitchens.
 Some service users are employed through the scheme on fixed-term contracts, and have gone on to gain horticultural qualifications, making it much easier to be involved in the community post-discharge.